The only Dutch book to successfully overturn a full book ban:

 Carl Koppeschaar,

-CC BY-SA 2.5.
-The photos of Sadet Karabulut courtesy of Bas Stoffelsen of the
+The photos of Sadet Karabulut courtesy of Bas Stoffelsen from the

 SP,